Galeria-Kaufhof/galeria-kaufhof.github.io/_drafts/setting-up-a-scala-sbt-multi-project-with-cassandra-connectivity-and-migrations.md

       describe("A Cassandra connection URI object") {
         it("should parse a URI with a single host") {
-          val cut = CassandraConnectionUri("cassandra://localhost:9042/control")
+          val cut = CassandraConnectionUri("cassandra://localhost:9042/test")
           cut.host should be ("localhost")
           cut.hosts should be (Seq("localhost"))
           cut.port should be (9042)
-          cut.keyspace should be ("control")
+          cut.keyspace should be ("test")
         }
         it("should parse a URI with additional hosts") {
           val cut = CassandraConnectionUri(
-            "cassandra://localhost:9042/control" +
+            "cassandra://localhost:9042/test" +
               "?host=otherhost.example.net" +
               "&host=yet.anotherhost.example.com")
           cut.hosts should contain allOf ("localhost", "otherhost.example.net", "yet.anotherhost.example.com")
           cut.port should be (9042)
-          cut.keyspace should be ("control")
+          cut.keyspace should be ("test")
         }
       }